simonsdave/cloudfeaster/README.md

 modern software engineering tools, services and trends to create:

 * [a spider authoring and maintenance environment](https://github.com/simonsdave/cloudfeaster)
-* [an IaaS enabled service infrastructure for discovering and running spiders via a RESTful API](https://github.com/simonsdave/ecs)
+* [a Kubernetes enabled service infrastructure for discovering and running spiders via a RESTful API](https://github.com/simonsdave/cloudfeaster-services)

 [This](docs/story.md) is the story behind Cloudfeaster.